thymeleaf/thymeleaf-docs/docs/tutorials/3.0/usingthymeleaf.md

 <div th:replace="::frag (onevar=${value1},twovar=${value2})">
 ```

-This would be, in fact, equivalent to a combination of `th:replace` and `th:with`:
+This would be equivalent to a combination of `th:replace` and `th:with`:

 ```html
 <div th:replace="::frag" th:with="onevar=${value1},twovar=${value2}">
 ```

-**Note** that this specification of local variables for a fragment ---no matter whether it
+**Note** that this specification of local variables for a fragment -- no matter
-has an argument signature or not--- does not cause the context to be emptied previously to its
+whether it has an argument signature or not -- does not cause the context to be
-execution.
-Fragments will still be able to access every context variable being used at the
+emptied prior to its execution.
+Fragments will still be able to access every
-calling template like they currently are.
+context variable being used at the calling template like they currently are.

-###th:assert for in-template assertions
+### th:assert for in-template assertions

-The `th:assert` attribute can specify a comma-separated list of expressions which should be
+The `th:assert` attribute can specify a comma-separated list of expressions
-evaluated and produce true for every evaluation, raising an exception if not.
+which should be evaluated and produce true for every evaluation, raising an
+exception if not.

 ```html
 <div th:assert="${onevar},(${twovar} != 43)">...</div>